Senior Portraits with Olivia | A Full-Circle Session

 I first photographed Olivia three years ago when she was a part of my Society 512 Creative Team as a freshman.
 Back then, she was just stepping into high school quietly, still discovering herself, and now here she was as a senior — grounded, self-assured, and ready to be in this moment in her own way.

-What made this session even more special was the family connection: I had photographed both of her older brothers’ senior portraits, and being trusted with her own senior year was a meaningful continuation of that story.
+What made Olivia's senior session even more special was the family connection: I had photographed both of her older brothers’ senior portraits, and being trusted with her own senior year was a meaningful continuation of that story.

 Olivia’s personality is a little on the reserved side, but strong, and that calm energy translated beautifully in front of the camera.
-She doesn’t need big gestures or dramatic movement — her expressions are subtle, thoughtful, and steady.
+She didn't need big gestures or dramatic movement — her expressions were subtle, thoughtful, and steady.

-We then moved to the butterfly garden at this small bird sanctuary, where Olivia changed into a denim skirt while keeping the red boots.
-The winding paths and flower-filled spaces of the garden provided a quiet, reflective backdrop that highlighted her individuality and calm presence.
+We then moved to the butterfly garden at this small bird sanctuary, where she changed into a denim skirt while sticking with the red boots.
+The winding paths and flower-filled spaces of the garden provided a quiet, reflective backdrop that perfectly highlighted her individuality and calm presence.

 As evening approached, we hiked down to the falls along the Pedernales River, where she changed back into her white dress, but instead of boots, she laced up bright red sneakers.
-Some of my favorite images came during this portion of the session, particularly when I had Olivia lay in one of the ephemeral pools.
-With the camera positioned directly above, the combination of her poised presence and the stone textures created modern, artistic portraits that felt completely unique.
+Some of my favorite images came during this portion of the session, particularly when I had her lay in one of the dry, ephemeral pools.
+With the camera positioned directly above, the combination of her calmness, her outfit and the stone textures, created these modern, artistic portraits that felt completely unique.

-If you’re ready to document your own senior year in a way that feels authentic, playful, and uniquely yours, let’s plan your session and create a story all your own.
+If you’re ready to document your own senior year in a way that feels authentic, playful, and totally "you", let’s plan your session and create a story all your own.

 Comments